pianobooster/PianoBooster/README.md

 *Note:* The packages provided with distributions may not exist or are out of date, in which case you will have to compile from the source code.
-However compiling from source is quite easy on Linux, see the instructions in the section below.
+However compiling from source is quite easy on Linux.

 MIDI FILES
 ==========